pslucas0212/Part-6-Integrating-the-VMWare-Resources-with-Satellite/README.md

 ![Operating System Tab](/images/sat59.png)

-Check the Locations and Organziations tab to make sure that moline is set for Locations and Operations Department is set for Organizations.
+Check the Locations and Organizations tab to make sure that moline is set for Locations and Operations Department is set for Organizations.

 Now click on the Activation Key tab.
 Fill in ak-ops-rhel8--prem-server in the Activation Keys text field.
 Click the blue Submit button.

 ![Activation Key tab](/images/sat60.png)

-Once last option udpate and we are ready to test our deployment.
+One last option to configure and we are ready to test our deployment.
 When I de-provision a VM running on vSphere from Satellite, I want the VM deleted.
 To enable this capability Administer -> Settings from the side menu.

 ![Administer -> Settings](images/sat61.png)